9 ways COVID-19 and Lyme disease can look alike

 - Traumatic brain injury

 “The majority of patients did not require critical care, suggesting that neurologic complications may be common in patients with moderate COVID-19 as well as those with severe disease,” wrote Anand and colleagues.
+Nevertheless, the breadth of neurologic findings associated with COVID-19 infection in a diverse group of inpatients suggest the need for further research.

 Latest From the Lyme Disease Science Blog